 Strictly from a religious standpoint, the Feast of the Epiphany commemorates the twelfth day of Christmas, when the three Wise Men arrived at the manger bearing gifts for Baby Jesus.
 But for Italian children, it's the day when they finally get their holiday loot.

 Italy's traditional holiday celebration includes the tale of a witch known as La Befana who arrives on her broomstick during the night of January 5th with toys and sweets for the good children and lumps of coal for the bad ones.

 According to the legend, the night before the Wise Men arrived at the Baby Jesus' manger they stopped at the shack of an old woman to ask directions.
 They invited her to come along but she replied that she was too busy.
 A shepherd asked her to join him but again she refused.
 Later that night, she saw a great light in the sky and decided to join the Wise Men and the shepherd bearing gifts that had belonged to her child who had died.
 She got lost and never found the manger.

-The town of Urbania, in Le Marche region, holds a four-day festival for La Befana from January 2nd to 6th.
-Children can meet her at the La Casa della Befana.
-This is one of the biggest celebrations for in Italy.
-La Befana
+The town of Urbania, in Le Marche region, holds a four-day festival for La Befana from January 2 to 6.
+Children can meet her at the La Casa Della Befana.
+This is one of the biggest celebrations in Italy.

-The Befane races, Regatta delle Bafane, are held in Venice on January 6th.
+The Befane races, Regata delle Bafane, are held in Venice on January 6.
 Men dressed as La Befana race in boats on the Grand Canal.

 Many towns and villages in Italy have similar processions, although not as elaborate, ending with a living nativity scene, presepe vivente, where costumed people act out the parts of the nativity.